-Money mindfulness is also about being aware of our thoughts and feelings around money, and making mindful decisions based on our values and goals.
+Money mindfulness is also about being aware of our thoughts and feelings around money and making mindful decisions based on our values and goals.

 Benefits of money mindfulness

 3. Make a budget.
-Planning out your spending in advance can help you to make mindful choices about how to use your money.
+Planning out your spending in advance can help you make mindful choices about how to use your money.

 4. Talk about money with your family and friends.
 Discussing money can be a helpful way to become more aware of your thoughts and feelings around this topic.